 - B. The Advisory Board will be composed of 15 members selected as follows: - 1.
 One member of the Executive Board of the Arlington Education Association appointed by the President - 2.
-Fourteen members elected by those whom they represent, all of whom must be teachers in the Arlington Schools, distributed as follows: - a.
+Fourteen members elected by those whom they represent, all of whom must be educators in the Arlington Schools, distributed as follows: - a.
 One member from each (of the) elementary school, and one from the Preschool.
-No more than four of these members will be classroom teachers.
+No more than four of these members will be classroom educators.
 Three will be selected from other staff areas including specialists, special education nursing, ELL etc. - b.
 Three members from the middle schools.
 No more than two of these members will be classroom teachers.
 At least one will be selected from other staff areas including specialists, special education, nursing, etc. - c.
 Three members from the high school.
 No more than two of these members will be classroom teachers.
-At least one will be selected from other staff areas including specialists, special education, nursing etc. - C. The Advisory Board will coordinate long-term projects, evaluate proposed courses of action, research specific problem areas, and conduct studies in depth.
-In the course of its action, for a particular task, it may set up committees outside its membership, but under its direction. - D. The Advisory Board will continue to exist for the life of the contract.
+At least one will be selected from other staff areas including specialists, special education, nursing etc.

+C. The Advisory Board will provide feedback and input on the effectiveness of district and school leadership and administration, evaluate proposed courses of action, research specific problem areas, and collaborate on district projects to improve staff culture, climate, and overall experience.
+In the course of its action, for a particular task, it may set up committees outside its membership, but under its direction.

+D. The Advisory Board will continue to exist for the life of the contract.
 Vacancies will be filled by election in accordance with Section B-2 and B-3 as they occur.